eoncarlyle/januaryplayground/README.md

 ### Basic frontend

+- Had to change MM user to `myTestMmPassword`
 #### Steps
 - [ ] Create Zod Schema
 - [ ] Test that Zod Schema work correctly by